Permissive Use: What Happens When Someone Else Drives Your Car

 When to Add a Driver to Your Policy

-Permissive use is designed for occasional, infrequent borrowing — not a substitute for properly listing drivers who regularly use your vehicle.
+Permissive use is designed for occasional, infrequent borrowing — generally no more than 12 times per year — and is not a substitute for properly listing drivers who regularly use your vehicle.
 Here's how to know when it's time to make it official:

 Situation Permissive Use OK?
 Should Be Added to Policy